about Sunny Lately

 you’ve been writing for a long time, but only with your “inside voice”

-your writing can only be found in your private journals and Notes App
+your writing can only be found in your private journals and Notes App on your phone

 you want to believe in your own art and gain confidence in sharing it with others